Nab-88/social-graphs-and-interactions/index.md

 ## 3 - Networks

+We chose to print only the network based on the chapters of the books.
+If interested, the other network can be seen in the notebook.
+See the link in [part 7](#7---more-details).

 #### 1. Network based on the link inside the wikipages

 Nodes are the characters and edges are the link from the wikipage of one character to another one.

+This network was created as a directed graph.
+It has 153 nodes and 843 edges with an average in- and out-degree of 5.509

 #### 2. Network based on the chapters of the books

 We have created a network based on the books.
 Therefore, we look at each chapter and analyzed who were the characters in this chapter.
 If two characters are in the same chapter it means that they are connected, so there is a link between them.
-That's how we build the network that you can see bellow:
+That's how we build the network that you can see below:

+This graph was created as an undirected graph.
+It has 125 nodes and 1105 edges with an average degree of 17.68.

 ![alt text](./assets/All_books_graph.png "Network based on the chapters of the books")